park-sewon/coq-clerical/README.md

 This tactic works also for partial correctness goals.

-A similar tactic `proves_assign_simple_arithemtical τ` is defined to prove a triple for assigning a simple arithmetical expression of type `τ` to a variable.
-It calls `proves_simple_arithmetical` internally.
+A similar tactic `proves_assign_simple_arithemtical τ` is defined to prove a triple for assigning an arithmetical expression of type `τ` to a variable.
+It calls `prove_arith` internally.